irishorng/RecordLinkage_GunViolenceIncidents/README.md

 For a detailed description of fastLink and its installation, see Enamorado, Ted, Benjamin Fifield, and Kosuke Imai.
 2017. fastLink: Fast Probabilistic Record Linkage with Missing Data.
 Version 0.6.

 Notes:
-- first, take your cleaned NVDRS and GVA files that you outputted as RDS files from data_processing.R, and save them as `set1_sub` and `set2_sub` respectively.
+- first, take your cleaned NVDRS and GVA files that you outputted as RDS files from data_processing.R, and save them as `NVDRS` and `GVA` respectively.
 - we blocked by state for computational efficiency, but you can block on any choice of variable by changing the `varnames` inside the `blockData()` function.
 - `final_merged` will store all of the matches that are returned from the fastLink() method.
 - fastLink has options to choose variables of interest that you would like to match on.